DisCardApp/DisCard/README.md

 * Mobile App
 * Contactless payment setup allowing users to automatically pay using their best credit card depending on their location
 * Suggest better credit cards offers to users
+* Indicate cards that have excessive annual fees
 * Track coupon codes